 There are several ways of treatment for obstructive sleep apnea.
 In addition to an auto CPAP machine that we will describe below, a board-certified sleep specialist may recommend the following:

 - Other airway pressure devices, such as BIPAP machines (these provide a different air pressure than a CPAP machine

 - Supplemental oxygen

 The Parts of the CPAP Machine

-The CPAP machine consists of several main parts that work together for CPAP treatment.
+The CPAP machine has several main parts that work together for CPAP treatment.
 Some basic components of this machine include:

-- A motor, which brings air into the room
+- A motor that brings air into the room

-- The face mask which the person wears
+- The face mask that the person wears

 - The hose that transports air from the motor to the face mask

 CPAP devices are all about delivering quality sleep while protecting you from the dangers of stopping breathing when you are sleeping.
 The goal is better to sleep more safely.